 Discussion focused on filling-in a blank Fast Track process matrix of Category A, B, C type example modifications.
 Others took notes on that discussion.

+Notes from Afternoon Session (Mary Claire Evans, CPUC and Will Chung, PG&E)

 DRAFT – Represents technical discussion only.
 Other considerations such as NEM eligibility, interconnection processing, costs and time to manage modifications, and forms/contracts were not taking into consideration when developing this draft.